 Disclaimer: A sample of I.W.
 Harper was provided to us by Diageo for this review.
 We appreciate their willingness to allow Bourbon & Banter to review the booze with no strings attached.
 Thank you.

 It’s been a few months now since Diageo announced that they were bringing I.W.
 Harper bourbon back to the U.S. market after a 20-year hiatus.
-As fan of older I.W.
+As a fan of older I.W.
 Harper bourbon, I was curious to see how Diageo’s new version of the classic would measure up against the I.W.
 Harper of years gone by.
 Watch our video above to find out what we thought about both the non-age-stated and 15-year releases of I.W.
 Harper.
 Below you’ll find a copy of the original press release announcing Harper’s return to the U.S. market.

 I.W.
 Harper™ Brand Returns Stateside After Two Decades Abroad